 The following sample invention disclosure forms can be downloaded and used to document a new invention for patent purposes:

 The main purpose of preparing an invention disclosure is to convey relevant detail details about the structure and configuration of the invention, how it functions, what is believed to be significant about the invention in relation to what has been done before (the “prior art”), and potentially other things that might affect the ability to patent the invention.
 This disclosure should be prepared by the inventor(s) themselves.
 It is usually not fancy or long.
-These sorts of disclosures are simply meant to gather basic, essential technical information.
+These sorts of disclosures are simply meant to gather basic, essential technical information and to point out what are considered the most important features.
 A patent attorney and/or patent searcher can then use the disclosure to gain an understanding of the invention in order to prepare a patent application or conduct a patentability search.

 There may be additional documentation and information needed beyond what appears in an invention disclosure.
 Requests for more technical information are common.
 For example, patent attorneys will usually conduct at least one inventor interview to gather more technical information for purposes of patenting.
 But an invention disclosure is a starting point.
 Inventor interviews are much more productive if the patent attorney has some relevant drawings and other materials beforehand.
 That allows the patent attorney to have some sense of what the invention is about in order to ask better and more pointed questions.